 Accrual Principle – Under the accrual accounting method, all accounting transactions are recorded in the period when it is earned, rather than when cash was received from the customer.
 This also holds true for expenses as they are recorded when they were incurred, rather than when they were paid.

 Consistency Principle – Once a business adopts an accounting method or policy, that method or policy should continue to be used in similar situations, unless there are reasonable reasons.
 Not following this principle means useful comparisons of financial statements over multiple accounting periods cannot be made due to inconsistent data being used

-Cost Principle – A business should record its fixed short and long-term assets at original cost and not fair value at the time of acquisition minus accumulated depreciation.
+Cost Principle – A business should record its fixed short and long-term assets at the original cost and not fair value at the time of acquisition minus accumulated depreciation.

 Economic Entity Principle – A business is considered a separate entity from its owners and should be kept separate from the business.

-Full Disclosure Principle – All non-standard information or notes are disclosed in the financial statements to allow a reference point.
+Full Disclosure Principle – All non-standard financial information or notes are disclosed in the financial statements to allow a reference point.

 Going Concern Principle – Stipulates that a business is expected to continue indefinitely and assets are not intended to be sold immediately or liquidated.